 You can read exactly what EAE (experimental autoimmune encephalomyelitis) is here.
 Also, keep in mind that encephalitis is inflammation of the brain where encephalomyelitis is inflammation of the brain and spinal cord.

-Remember the CNN story I cited already?
-The form of encephallitis noted in the story is described as:
+The form of encephallitis noted in the CNN story I cited above is described as:

 Anti-NMDA receptor encephalitis